 That means you get accurate temperature readings of your stored products—not of the surrounding air.

-Bottled wireless temperature sensors also prevent the monitoring system from issuing unnecessary alarms.
-That's because the glass beads or glycol slow the response time of the sensor, allowing normal daily operations to occur without triggering an alarm.
+Bottled wireless temperature sensors also stop the system from sending unnecessary alarms.
+The glass beads or glycol slow down the sensor's response time, preventing routine operations from setting off an alarm.

 You can place the wireless temperature sensor up to 300 feet away from the base unit or further if you use multiple sensors to create a mesh network.
 They measure temperature from -58° to 176° F (-50° to 80° C).

-For example, the CDC is specific about vaccine storage procedures in its Vaccine Storage and Handling Toolkit.
-It emphasizes the importance of constantly monitoring the temperature of storage units and taking immediate corrective action when the temperature goes outside the recommended range.
-If a facility can't be certain that vaccines remained within the range, they are advised to discard them.
+The CDC provides clear guidelines on vaccine storage in its Vaccine Storage and Handling Toolkit.
+It underlines the necessity of continual temperature monitoring and immediate corrective action if temperatures deviate from the recommended range.
+If certainty can't be maintained that the vaccines were kept within the required range, the advice is to dispose of them.

-To help customers who are responsible for storing vaccines, pharmaceuticals and other cold medical inventory, Sensaphone offers wireless temperature sensors that carry Traceable Calibration Certificates.
-These certificates indicate that the sensors are traceable to standards provided by the National Institute of Standards and Technology (NIST), a U.S. Commerce Department agency.
-These certificates ensure that a laboratory or manufacturer is fully equipped to calibrate equipment to NIST standards and that products offered by that manufacturer match the NIST-maintained measurement criteria.
+To assist customers who are responsible for storing vaccines, pharmaceuticals and other temperature-sensitive medical inventory, Sensaphone provides wireless temperature sensors that carry Traceable Calibration Certificates.
+These certificates validate that the sensors are calibrated according to the standards set by the National Institute of Standards and Technology (NIST), a U.S. Commerce Department agency.
+This assures that manufacturers and laboratories are adequately equipped to calibrate equipment to NIST standards and that the products they offer align with NIST-regulated measurement standards.

-If you have specific questions about which wireless temperature sensor is right for your refrigerators and freezers, our support team is on hand to make a recommendation.
+If you have specific questions about which wireless temperature sensor is right for your refrigerators and freezers, we are happy to make a recommendation.
+Contact us today.